Presidential hopeful Warren latest to press BlackRock on climate

 Trump has called climate change a hoax, although he said at a conference at the Swiss resort of Davos last month that the U.S. would join the one trillion trees sustainability initiative.

-Financial firms have faced growing pressure on climate matters including top bank JPMorgan Chase & Co, which on Tuesday raised its clean-energy lending commitments.
+Financial firms have faced growing pressure on climate matters including top bank JPMorgan Chase & Co (JPM.N), which on Tuesday raised its clean-energy lending commitments.

 U.S. financial regulators so far have declined to embrace calls for standard metrics to evaluate corporate exposure to climate change and other sustainability trends.